sahil1918912/sahil1918912/README.md

 </div>

 ## 🚀 About Me
-Passionate Android Developer and Team Lead with extensive experience in crafting robust, user-centric mobile applications.
+Passionate Android Developer with extensive experience in crafting robust, user-centric mobile applications.
 Skilled in building scalable, efficient solutions with the latest Android technologies and best practices, driving innovation from concept to deployment.
 Known for leading teams to deliver high-quality products and mentoring developers to reach their full potential.

 ## 💻 Technical Expertise